Tuttotorna/OMNIA/README.md

 If it starts contradicting itself, losing force, or becoming hollow, the structure is weak.

 OMNIA is built to measure that difference.

 ---

+## What you see when you use OMNIA

+In practice, OMNIA works like this:

+- you take an output
+- you apply controlled variation
+- you compare the structural response
+- OMNIA returns scores and a gate result
+- the result tells you whether the output looks structurally solid, weak, drifting, or unstable

+OMNIA does **not** tell you absolute truth.
+It tells you whether structural review is justified.

+---